Unpacking Black Hole Complementarity: Black hole complementarity

+Thus, in what follows, I will consider physics at the Planck scale as inaccessible to observers.
+I leave the notion of `observer' underspecified beyond this point.
+Once we start considering examples, it should be clearer what sorts of things are observers.

-To highlight the prevalence of something like operational complementarity in the recent physics literature, let me present some quotes: \begin{itemize} \item~\cite[p.
-2]{Hayden_2007}: ``...``black hole complementarity,'' according to which no violations of the accepted principles of quantum physics can be detected by any observer, whether outside or inside the black hole.'' \item~\cite[p.
-1]{bousso2013}: ``Complementarity distinguishes the viewpoint of an observer who remains far from the black hole, Bob, from that of an infalling observer, Alice.
-These viewpoints have to be consistent as long as they can be operationally compared.'' \item~\cite[p.
-1]{nomura2013complementarity}: ``Black hole complementarity asserts that there is no contradiction between the two pictures [i.e., the infalling and the exterior], since the statements by the two observers cannot be operationally compared...'' \end{itemize}
+Something like operational complementarity is prevalent in the recent physics literature, as evidenced by some quotes: \begin{itemize} \item \textcites[p.
+2]{Hayden_2007}: `...``black hole complementarity,'' according to which no violations of the accepted principles of quantum physics can be detected by any observer, whether outside or inside the black hole.' \item \textcites[p.
+1]{bousso2013}: `Complementarity distinguishes the viewpoint of an observer who remains far from the black hole, Bob, from that of an infalling observer, Alice.
+These viewpoints have to be consistent as long as they can be operationally compared.' \item \textcites[p.
+1]{nomura2013complementarity}: `Black hole complementarity asserts that there is no contradiction between the two pictures [that is, the infalling and the exterior], since the statements by the two observers cannot be operationally compared...' \end{itemize}

-Clearly an operational principle is being employed in the literature.
-One may welcome this, especially if one is already sympathetic to some kind of instrumentalism about scientific theories.
-For, if you think that our scientific theories are essentially predictive tools, then it shouldn't be surprising that some of the principles involved in our theories make essential reference to the capabilities of observers---after all, guiding observers is what theories are for.
+One may welcome such operational principles, especially if one is already sympathetic to some kind of instrumentalism about scientific theories.
+For, if one thinks that our scientific theories are essentially predictive tools, then it shouldn't be surprising that some aspects of our theories make essential reference to the capabilities of observers---after all, guiding observers is what theories are for.
 And such a view isn't at all alien in the context of quantum mechanics.
-If one prefers an instrumentalist response to the quantum measurement problem, then an instrumentalist principle in the context of the quantum physics of black holes is just so much more grist for one's mill.
+If one prefers an instrumentalist response to the quantum measurement problem, then an instrumentalist principle in the context of the quantum physics of black holes is just so much more grist for one's mill.\footnote{A classic statement of an instrumentalist view on quantum mechanics is by \textcites[p.
+70]{fuchs2000quantum}: `...quantum theory does not describe physical reality.
+What it does is provide an algorithm for computing probabilities for the macroscopic events (``detector clicks'') that are the consequences of our experimental interventions.'}